 “The message was that they'd lost a great player and a friend, but it was no more than that.
 He told them to not give anyone on the outside a chance to say that Phil going has affected their season.”

 A large section of Reds supporters were left bemused when Liverpool chose not to replace Coutinho in January.
 However, the squad have emphatically answered Klopp's message, reaching the Champions League final without a player most regarded as being key to the Reds' success this season.

-    The German’s side also sealed their place in the top four of the Premier League with a 4-0 win over Brighton & Hove Albion on the final day of the season, securing Champions League football for the second consecutive season.
+The German's side also sealed their place in the top four of the Premier League with a 4-0 win over Brighton and Hove Albion on the final day of the season, securing Champions League football for the second consecutive season.